DMS for Compliance: Buyer Guide

 Common Mistakes to Avoid

 Experience from compliant DMS projects reveals recurring pitfalls.
 First: confusing storage with archiving.
-A shared drive or file system does not constitute a BS 10008-compliant archive.
+A shared drive or file system does not constitute compliant records management.
 Second: neglecting regulatory updates.
-Retention periods and format requirements evolve.
+Retention periods and format requirements evolve -- the SEC, IRS, and state regulators issue new guidance regularly.
 The system must be maintained by the vendor.
 Third: underestimating volume growth.
 Storage needs grow by 20 to 30% per year.
 Plan for a scalable architecture from the outset.

 Frequently Asked Questions